Primers • Model Compression

 What about memory?

-• As explained in the section above on How mixed precision works, a fp16 matrix is half the size of a fp32 matrix in memory, so another purported advantage of mixed precision training is memory usage.
+matrix in memory, so another purported advantage of mixed precision training is memory usage.
 GPU memory is much less of a bottleneck than GPU compute, but it’s still pretty valuable to optimize.
-The more efficient your memory usage, the larger the batch sizes you can fit on the GPU.
+The more efficient your memory usage, the larger the batch sizes you can fit on the GPU. -

 Conclusion